-It’s easy to look at your paycheque and decide to keep an extra $50 in your spending account for a friend’s birthday party.
-Having a recurring and automated sum transferred out makes it easier to stay on track.
+It’s easy to look at your paycheque and decide to spend $50 on a night out with friends rather than transferring that money to your savings.
+But having a recurring and automated sum transferred out makes it easier to stay on track with your savings plan.
 You’re less likely to overspend before disbursing the funds.

 The best approach to automate saving

-A budget gives a clear picture of where exactly your money is going.
-When I meet with a member for the first time we take an “inventory” of your expenses.
-It sounds simple but you’ll be surprised at the wide gap between what you think you’re spending versus what they’re actually spending.
+A budget gives a clear picture of exactly where your money is going.
+Take an “inventory” of your expenses.
+It sounds simple but you’ll be surprised at the wide gap between what you think you’re spending versus what you’re actually spending.
 But you won’t know unless you update or create your budget.

 Step 2: Find the wiggle room

-After evaluating your budget, you can determine how much of that surplus to set aside and save for your future goals.
+After evaluating your budget, you can decide how much of that surplus to set aside for your future goals.
 You can start small.
 Be realistic.

 Once you’ve taken into account all your expenses, see if there is anything that you can cut back on.
 Can you live with that fancy morning coffee from your favourite coffee shop only twice a week rather than every day?

 Step 3: Create SMART financial goals